oracleNetworkProtocol/plugchain/docs/endpoints/legacy-rest.md

 ### Legacy REST API Routes

-The REST routes present in PLUGChain Hub v0.5 and earlier are marked as deprecated gx a [HTTP deprecation header](https://tools.ietf.org/id/draft-dalal-deprecation-header-01.html).
+The REST routes present in Plug Chain Hub v0.5 and earlier are marked as deprecated gx a [HTTP deprecation header](https://tools.ietf.org/id/draft-dalal-deprecation-header-01.html).
 They are still maintained to keep backwards compatibility, but will be removed after a few versions.

 For application developers, Legacy REST API routes needs to be wired up to the REST server, this is done by calling the `RegisterRESTRoutes` function on the ModuleManager.